© © The Andy Warhol Museum, Pittsburgh, PA, a museum of Carnegie\r\nInstitute. All rights reserved. Film Still courtesy The Andy Warhol Museum

 KaCan you practice nasal breathing?

-Provided there is no anatomically caused or acquired deformity of the nasal passages.
-It's simply about pattern interruption and training until nasal breathing becomes a habit.
+Provided there is no anatomical or acquired malformation of the nasal passages.
+It's simply about breaking the pattern and training until nasal breathing becomes a habit.
 This works through conscious exercises.
-For unconscious breathing at night, a mouth tape is very helpful as it simply seals the mouth.
-Additionally, tubes can be placed in the nose to expand the nasal passages.
+For unconscious breathing at night, a mouth tape – a mouth plaster – is very helpful as it simply closes the mouth.
+Additionally, tubes can be inserted into the nose to expand the nasal passages.

 Tape the mouth shut?

-Yes, it really works amazingly well and brings a lot of quality of life.
+Yes, it really works astonishingly well and brings a lot of quality of life.
 You wake up refreshed.
-The first week to acclimate is exhausting, but from the second week onwards it goes well and the patients are grateful.
+The first week of getting used to it is indeed exhausting, but from the second week on, it works well and patients are grateful.

 Is nasal breathing also an issue in sports?

-1. Box breathingThis exercise helps relax through the practice of nasal breathing.
-Important: When inhaling, first expand the abdomen, then the diaphragm, and finally the chest; when exhaling, follow the reverse order.
-Initially, inhale for five seconds, then hold your breath for five seconds.
-Then exhale for five seconds, and subsequently hold your breath for five seconds.
+1. Box breathingThis exercise helps to relax by practicing nasal breathing.
+Important: When inhaling, first expand the abdomen, then the diaphragm, and finally the chest; exhale in reverse order.
+First, inhale for five seconds, then hold your breath for five seconds.
+Then exhale for five seconds, and hold your breath again for five seconds.
 Repeat three to five times.

 2. Alternate nostril breathingSit with a straight back, relax your shoulders, neck, and tongue.
-Then place your left hand on your left knee and press your right thumb on your right nostril.
-Inhale through the left nostril, hold your breath, and then move your ring finger and right little finger to close the left nostril.
+Then place your left hand on your left knee and press the right thumb against the right nostril.
+Inhale through the left nostril, hold your breath, then move the ring finger and right little finger to close the left nostril.
 Exhale through the right nostril, inhale again, and close the nostril with your thumb.
-Then open the left nostril, exhale, and inhale again.
-Switch several times.
+Then open the left nostril, exhale and inhale again.
+Alternate several times.

-3. Thrust ExhalationSit upright, shoulders relaxed.
-Place both hands on the belly with palms facing upwards.
-Close your mouth and inhale deeply through the nose.
-Your belly should expand calmly.
-Then exhale quickly and forcefully through the nose, letting your belly pull back in.
-Repeat until you find a comfortable rhythm for yourself.
+3. Forceful exhalationSit up straight, shoulders relaxed.
+Place both hands on your abdomen, palms facing upwards.
+Close your mouth and inhale deeply through your nose.
+The abdomen should expand calmly.
+Then exhale quickly and forcefully through your nose, allowing the abdomen to contract.
+Repeat until you find a comfortable rhythm.
 Then you can increase the intensity.